GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 ### Pivoting tables

 Sometimes, the tables are in a format that is not suitable to join.
 For example, you have multiple zones per land, making the field `CNTRY_NAME` not suitable for aggregation.
 In this case, it is useful to pivot the table.
 This means that the fields for the zones and their respective area size are aggregated under the country.
-The values of the column `ZONE` will be turned into Columns
+The values of the column `ZONE` will be turned into Columns with the values for the area in these columns.
+Now you can aggregate this table with additional information that has data on countries.

 ::::{card-carousel} Table pivot explanation